vilari-mickopf/mmwave-gesture-recognition/README.md

 # Basic Gesture Recognition Using mmWave Sensor - TI AWR1642

-Collecting data from TI AWR1642 via serial port and passing it through pre-trained neural network for recognizing one of ten following gestures:
+Collecting data from TI AWR1642 via serial port and passing it through neural network for recognizing one of nine following gestures:

 - Swipe Up
 - Swipe Down